Logo-stateuniv

 The academic options at USF are as numerous and far-reaching as conceivably possible.
 The university offers 89 undergraduate degree programs, 97 master degree programs, 2 education specialist degrees, 36 doctoral degrees, and 4 first professional degrees.
 The faculty/student ratio is 20 to 1, allowing for intimate classes and sub-communities within the larger university.
 There are thirteen colleges for undergraduates within the USF system: Arts & Sciences, Behavioral & Community Sciences, Business, Education, Engineering, Honors College, Marine Science, Medicine, Nursing, Pharmacy, Public Health, The Arts, and University College.

 To give you an example of how each college is broken down into departments, consider this: The Arts College includes the School of Architecture and Community Design, the School of Art and Art History, the School of Music, and the School of Theatre and Dance.
 The Arts College puts on nearly as many events in a year as there are days, creating a rich immersion in the arts for students and community members alike.
 Regular student art exhibitions are hosted by the William and Nancy Oliver Gallery and the Centre Gallery in the Marshall Center.
-When you pull back to reflect on the fact that this is just one of thirteen colleges—and that the other twelve are just as large and vibrant—you gain an understanding of just how culturally rich USF is.
+When you pull back to reflect on the fact that this is just one of thirteen colleges—and that the other twelve are just as large and vibrant—you gain an understanding of just how culturally rich this school is.

 Academic opportunities inside and outside of the classroom continue to grow.
-Like many other universities, USF is rapidly adding distance learning options to their course catalog.
+Like many other universities, this one is rapidly adding distance learning options to their course catalog.
 At present, it is possible to fully earn a Bachelor of Science in Applied Sciences online.
 Degrees that can be earned partially online include the Bachelor of Arts in Criminology and the Bachelor of Science in Nursing.
 Two certificate programs are also available online: the Autism Spectrum Disorder Certificate and the Children’s Mental Health Certificate.

 Most Popular Fields of Study